 Season Summary: 1983

-By the start of the 1983 season the Seagulls had added to the playing list 108-game Melbourne player Tony Dullard, whose father Adrian had played with 'Town from 1950-53, and Greg Towns, formerly of Carlton and Footscray.
-Ian Fairley had been cleared to North Melbourne.
+By the start of the 1983 season the Seagulls had added to the playing list 108-game Melbourne player Tony Dullard, whose father Adrian had coached and played with 'Town from 1950-53, and Greg Towns, formerly of Carlton and Footscray.
+Ian Fairley transferred to North Melbourne early in the season.
 A 97-point win at home against Werribee in the opening round (Mark Fotheringham 11 goals) signalled the Seagulls return to first division football and third spot on the ladder.
 A close two-point loss at Frankston and a 15-point defeat at Geelong West was followed by a twelve-goal drubbing at Coburg, despite Fotheringham booting eight majors.
-An 82-point win at Camberwell in round 5 added credence to Williamstown's expected rise up the ladder.
+An 82-point win at Camberwell in round 5 (Fotheringham 13 goals) gave hope for a rise up the ladder.
 However, two further losses to Preston at Williamstown by 7 goals and Dandenong away by 16 points convinced President Hobbs that Rod Oborne was not the right man to coach the Club and promptly sacked him.
 Cousin, Graham Oborne, the Club treasurer at the time, resigned and did not return to the Club until mid-1984.
-Hobbs chose to relinquish the presidency in favour of Hannebery and took over the coaching role for the rest of the season while the Club looked for a new captain-coach.
+Hobbs chose to relinquish the presidency in favour of Tony Hannebery and took over the coaching role for the rest of the season while the Club looked for a new captain-coach.
 A 90-point win at Waverley against the eventual wooden-spooner in round 9 (Fotheringham 8 goals) and a narrow 5-point loss to ladder-leader Port Melbourne the following week gave false hope, as seven consecutive defeats were to follow, three by more than ten goals, before victory in the final home-and-away game at home against Dandenong by 28 points (Fotheringham 8 goals).